BVShashankKhatri/file-conversion/README.md

 ## Developer Portal Content Repo(apigee-portal-content)

 The content on the existing portal is available in this [repo](https://github.com/bazaarvoice/apigee-portal-content).
-You can fork the repo and clone it locally to access the html files at ease of the page you are looking at developer portal.
+You can fork the repo and clone it locally to access the html files at ease of the page you want to migrate.

 ## Usage
 #### html_to_md_folder.py Script